addrummond/jsonstream/Readme.md

 Errors are reported via error tokens, for which `IsError(token.Kind)` is true and `token.Error()` returns a non-nil `error` value.
 These tokens have their `ErrorMsg` field set.
 JSONStream does not automatically halt on errors.

+JSONStream always yields at least one error token for any input that is not valid JSON.
+This includes input with mismatched `{}[]`.

 ### Parsing numeric values